We’ve all been there. You’re on a network that blocks everything. Solution? OpenVPN. Wait, that’s blocked? On TCP 443?

 proto tcp remote localhost 1194

-This will tell OpenVPN to send all traffic through the SSH tunnel.
+This will tell OpenVPN to send all traffic through “localhost” on TCP port 1194, which is the SSH tunnel(change the port to match the SSH command).

 Why not just an SSH tunnel?

-Well, one reason is that when using OpenVPN through SSH, all traffic is sent through the VPN, instead of just the applications you’ve configured to go through the SSH tunnel.
+You actually can use just the SSH tunnel without OpenVPN to encrypt your web traffic.
+So, why shouldn’t you?
+Well, one reason is that when using OpenVPN through SSH, all traffic is sent through the VPN, instead of just the applications you’ve configured to go through the SSH tunnel(such as your browser).
 Another reason is mobile support; there are many SSH apps that support setting up SSH tunnels, but very few(or no) iOS apps support using a SOCKS proxy.

 Setting this up on iOS